-The nature of the application for the development at Land off Chalk Road, Higham is limited in outline at this stage, as a result, aspects of the design and service strategies have not been established.
+The nature of the application for the development on the land off Wrotham Road, Meopham is limited to outline at this stage, as a result, aspects of the design and service strategies have not been established.
 Despite this, there is an emphasis from the project team to highlight the importance of an energy efficient strategy, which demonstrates a reduction in the overall carbon emissions associated with the day-to-day operation.

-Table 1 demonstrates how a current outline specification of the development at the development would compare to the limiting values and minimum efficiencies allowed within Part L 2022:
+Table 1 demonstrates how a current outline specification of the development at Wrotham Road, Meopham would compare to the limiting values and minimum efficiencies allowed within Part L 2022: